ehmicky/log-process-errors/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for reporting this bug!

-If this is related to a typo or the documentation is unclear, please click on the page's `Edit` button (pencil icon) and submit a correction instead.
+If this is related to a typo or the documentation being unclear, please click on the page's `Edit` button (pencil icon) and submit a correction instead.

-Please [search other issues](issues) to make sure this bug has not already been reported.
+Please search other issues to make sure this bug has not already been reported.

 Then fill in the sections below.